GabrielSasseville01/BH_M-sigma_compilation/README.md

 The figures generated for the paper can be found at BH_M-sigma_compilation/Figures

-A novel approach to understanding the link between supermassive black holes and host galaxies © 2024 by Gabriel Sasseville is licensed under CC BY 4.0
+A novel approach to understanding the link between supermassive black holes and host galaxies © 2024 by Gabriel Sasseville is licensed under CC BY 4.0.
+To view a copy of this license, visit https://creativecommons.org/licenses/by/4.0/